kellerkinderDE/platformsh-shopware/README.md

 Use `zip_url` or `clone_url` respectively.
 Please note that all URLs have to be publicly reachable.
 If you require authentication, add it to the URL.

+### Media

+If you're using real live data for your platform.sh environment you can specify an URL to a media zip archive in `.environment`.
+The archive will be downloaded for every deployment and unpacked in the shopware root directory.
+Therefor the archive has to contain the `media` directory with its subdirectories and files.

 ## License

 Distributed under the MIT license.
 See `LICENSE` for more information.